finkelshtein/SunflowersWales/content/authors/bohdana/_index.md

 ---
 # Display name
-title: Dmitri Finkelshtein
+title: Bohdana Bahlay

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Chair
+role: Llandeilo area

+# Username (this should match the folder name)
+authors:
+  - bohdana

 # Organizations/Affiliations
 # organizations: